NEW: Colleen Ritzer asked Chism, who'd been doodling, to stay after a class, student says

-Danvers, Massachusetts (CNN) -- How was Danvers High math teacher Colleen Ritzer killed?
-With a box cutter the suspect, 14-year-old Philip Chism, had brought into school, a source close to the investigation says.
+How was Ritzer killed?
+With a box cutter the suspect, Chism, had brought into school, a source close to the investigation says.

-Those are the answers, many of them revealed Thursday, two days after the teacher's killing.
-Yet the question of why this happened -- why a popular young educator who always wore a smile and went the extra mile was killed allegedly by a teenager who friends, family and co-workers described as reserved and well-behaved -- continues to loom large.
+Yet the question of why this happened – why a popular young educator who always wore a smile and went the extra mile was killed allegedly by a teenager who friends, family and co-workers described as reserved and well-behaved – continues to loom large.

-Chism, who had moved to the Boston suburb of Danvers before the start of the school year, remained jailed without bond Thursday.
-A grand jury will play a big part in deciding his next step: If they indict him for first- or second-degree murder, he -- like any juvenile age 14 or older -- would be tried as an adult, based on Massachusetts law.
+Chism, who had moved to the Boston suburb of Danvers before the start of the school year, remains jailed without bond.
+A grand jury will play a big part in deciding his next step: If they indict him for first- or second-degree murder, he – like any juvenile age 14 or older – would be tried as an adult, based on Massachusetts law.

 Meanwhile, the tight-knit North Shore community is still trying to make sense of what he allegedly did and of life without a teacher who so many appreciated, learned from and loved.